-Minimising your intake of fried and processed food and cakes, biscuits and crisps,
+Minimising your intake of fried and processed food and cakes, biscuits, and crisps.

 These are the type of foods that are loaded with saturated fat and that are really bad for heart health.

-So what are the good fats that you should include in your diet?
+What are the good fats that you should include in your diet?

-Well if its a healthy food guide you are looking for, then polyunsaturated and mono-unsaturated fats should be included in your diet.
+Well, if it’s a healthy food guide you are looking for, then polyunsaturated and mono-unsaturated fats should be included in your diet.

 This is the type that helps to lower the risk of disease and heart attacks.